 A: I think… Not think.
 I am sure that they do.
-The only factor that the most of the companies does not put it [trust] as their official value because they… It would not be possible to answer this question shortly.
+The only factor that most of the companies do not put it [trust] as their official value because they… It would not be possible to answer this question shortly.

 “For some people, it is difficult to realize that trust accelerates relations, gives more chances…”

 O: We are not in a hurry, so you can make a long answer. [smiles]